 The Screaming – Richard Ayre – 40 Pages

-After learning of his great uncle’s death, Felix MacKean had flown over from his home in Massachusetts, all the way to Strathcarron in the Scottish Highlands to work out what he was going to do with the estate he’d recently inherited.
-He’d not seen Castle Doon for a good fifteen years, ever since he’d left for the US.
-In reality it wasn’t so much a castle than a fortified manor house.
-And as he approached the property, it seemed that Doon had been the one waiting for him for the last four months.
+After After learning of his great uncle’s death, Felix MacKean had flown over from his home in Massachusetts, all the way to Strathcarron in the Scottish Highlands to work out what he was going to do with the estate he’d suddenly recently inherited.
+He’d not seen Castle Doon for a good fifteen years, ever since he’d left Scotland for the US.
+In reality the estate wasn’t so much a castle but more a fortified manor house.
+As Felix approached the property, it seemed that Doon had been the one waiting for him for the last four months.
 And now he was here, it was as if something embedded in the castle’s history was waking.
-Felix had been told that his uncle had died of a heart attack.
-Although, as he was soon to learn, no one local had seen the body.
+Felix had been informed his uncle died of a heart attack.
+Although, as he was soon to learn, no one local had actually seen the body.
 The death certificate was signed by a doctor in Glasgow, and his uncle was buried the day after.
 No wake.
 No funeral.
 No open casket for the Laird of Strathcarron.
-It was as if someone didn’t want anyone to see the body.
+It was as if someone didn’t want the body seen.
 Except someone did see.
 Someone saw what happened to Felix’s uncle the night he died.
 And it was no heart attack.
-However it wasn’t until Felix was woken in the middle of the night that he realised there could well be something wrong with Castle Doon.
-At some point the screaming had started.
-And as he gradually succumbed once more to slumber, a thought weaved its way drunkenly through his mind.
+However, it wasn’t until Felix was woken in the middle of the night that he realised there could well be something wrong with Castle Doon.
+At some point the screaming had started, and with that a thought weaved its way drunkenly through his mind.
 The screaming had seemed to be drawing closer…

-There’s just something about the Scottish Highlands that makes it such a perfect setting for a creepy-as-hell supernatural horror story.
-Whether it’s the isolated location, the fact that so many of the impressive properties are steeped in history, or maybe it’s the numerous local legends that have been passed down through the generations – whatever the reason – having a bleak Highlands backdrop for a horror is rarely a bad move.
-Ayre’s capitalised on the qualities afforded by the isolated locale with the skill and understanding of a writer who knows exactly what he’s aiming for in his tale.
-Like with a lot of Ayre’s work, there’s a very noticeable James Herbert influence embedded within his style of writing.
+There’s just something about the Scottish Highlands that makes it such a perfect setting for a supernatural horror story.
+Whether it’s the isolated location, the fact that so many of the impressive properties are steeped in centuries of history, or maybe it’s the numerous local legends that have been passed down through the generations.
+Whatever the reason, having a bleak Highlands backdrop for a horror story is rarely a bad move.
+Sure enough, Ayre’s capitalised on the qualities afforded by the isolated locale with the skill of a writer who knows exactly what he’s aiming for in his tale.
+Like with a lot of Ayre’s work, there’s a very noticeable James Herbert influence embedded within his writing.
 Again, it’s another aspect that works in perfect harmony with the Scottish backdrop.
 However, the real strength in the short undoubtedly comes from the mounting unease that Ayre’s managed to inject into it.
 From the moment Felix first steps inside Castle Doon, a very real sense of foreboding starts to edge its way to the surface.
-And when the Death Bogle – the screaming banshee of the piece – reveals itself, it’s like being shoved in front of an out-of-control careering lorry.
+And when the Death Bogle – the screaming banshee of the piece – reveals itself, it’s like being shoved in front of a careering lorry.
 A proper, old school supernatural horror that, like Pereda’s earlier offering, is another absolute perfect accompaniment for a stormy winter’s night.

 Cruciform – J.S.
 Deighan – 46 Pages